ChrisWhealy/wasm_sha256/README.md

 Two challenges had to be overcome during develpment:

-1. The fact that WebAssembly only has numeric data types, but we actually need a `raw` data type.<br>
+1. This program needs to handle data in network byte order, but WebAssembly only has numeric data types that automatically rearrange a value's byte order according to the CPU's endianness.
 See the discussion on [endianness](endianness.md)
 1. [Unit testing](./tests/README.md) in general, but specifically, performing unit tests on private WASM functions